yrevwol/yrevwol/README.md

-## Hiii, I'm yrev 🫐
+## Hi, I'm yrev 🫐
-🪶 about me: i love cats and bats, chocolate ice cream, and making personal projects.
+🪶 about me: i love cats, chocolate ice cream, and making personal projects.

 🔧 tools: proficient in python, currently learning javascript, and i'm interested in AI and quantum computing
 <!--